Gmfholley/puzzle-solver/plan.md

-Map has many locations
+Map has many locations.

-Location belongs to a Map
+Location belongs to a Map.

-Location has x, y, occupant
+Location has x, y, occupant.

-Card has many edges
-  and can be assigned to (belongs to) a Location
+Card has many edges and can be assigned to (belongs to) a Location.

-Card Location belongs to a location and a map
+Card Location belongs to a location and a map.

-Card has an orientation
+Card has an orientation.

-Edge belongs to an image and an image location
+Edge belongs to an image and an image location.

 1. Find center location
 1. Place a card there (starting in order of ranking)